LHMA-Pet-Shop/AC2/README.md

 ## Steps by steps

 * First of all you need to install the Java environment on your desktop [JDK](https://www.oracle.com/br/java/technologies/javase/javase-jdk8-downloads.html) and [Java](https://www.java.com/pt-BR/);
+* Now download the .jar file available on our GitHub with the contents that the application need to run with no trouble;

 ## Development setup